-The school year runs year-round from August through July and follows the City Schools of Decatur calendar in as much as possible.
-The school is open from 8:30 am - 3:30 pm, Monday through Friday except for scheduled school closings as noted on the school calendar.
-Aftercare options are available for families that need full time care.
+The school runs year-round from August through July and follows the City Schools of Decatur calendar in as much as possible.
+The school is open from 8:00 am - 5:30 pm, Monday through Friday except for scheduled school closings as noted on the school calendar.
+The regular school day is 8:00 am - 3:30 pm.
+Aftercare is available until 5:30 pm for families that need full time care.
 The school accepts students from 12 weeks through 5 years of age.